hashgraph/hedera-improvement-proposal/HIP/hip-0000-Hedera-Signing-Protocol.md

 The Client : The client application, henceforth referred to as the Client.
 This application is controlled by the user and has access to a Hedera Account Private Key, which is used to sign the transactions for the services provided by the Requesting Website.
 An example would be the Metamask wallet for the Ethereum blockchain.

 This proposal does not require any new Hedera API endpoints.
+In addition, this protocol is designed to function without making any calls to the Hedera API.
+Any API calls are done outside the scope of this protocol.

 This proposal introduces a javascript module used to send and receive and sign transaction data before they are submitted to the Hedera public network.
 The module will be open source and installable as a public node module for ease of inclusion into applications.